gcarbo01/db-schema-design-guidelines/README.md

 **Alignment with Business Goals** <br>
 Architects align the data model with business goals and requirements, which is crucial for delivering valuable insights and supporting decision-making processes.
 ## Capabilities
+I've listed the capabilities in no particular order. <br> It is important how to read them; the capabilities may overlap, or some of them are subspecialisation of others.
+Some of them are complimentary.
+So, I organise them into topics or subjects that, in most cases, can be read independently and also implemented independently, with obvious exception of course.
-I've listed the capabilities in no particular order.
-Most of these capabilities provide some references to tools and libraries.
+Lastly, it is important to note that most of these capabilities provide some references to websites, tools and libraries.
 Most of them are open-sourced.
 These may flourish or die without notice.
 ## Use
 After reading any of the capabilities, I recommend doing your own research.
 Please let me know if you have comments, disagree, or find gaps.
 Collaborators are welcome to the project.<br>
 Each of the capabilities may apply to one or more Categories.
 So they are tagged by "Category".
+## Disclaimer
+There are lots of original material on this page.
+However, I have read and collected information from other places too.
+In most cases, I summarised and wrapped the information with my flavour.
+In these cases, I kept the links to the original sources as much as possible for reference if I missed some.
+My apologies.
+It is not my intention to take credit for other people's work.
 <br>
 <br>
 <br>